 Incorporate some of these foods into your parrot’s food alongside natural sugarcane.

 Sugarcane contains moisture that creates a healthy and delicious juice drink when pressed.
 In its raw form, sugarcane contains water that keeps parrots hydrated.

 Parrots drink around 5% of their body weight in water each day.
-The benefit of sugarcane juice is that it’s packed with high levels of calcium, magnesium, potassium, iron, and manganese that provide electrolytes and hydrate the parrot’s body.
+The benefit of sugarcane juice is that it has high levels of calcium, magnesium, potassium, iron, and manganese.

-Therefore, sugarcane is a good option if your parrot doesn’t drink very much water or often ends up dehydrating itself.
+Therefore, sugarcane is a good option if your parrot doesn’t drink much or you’re concerned about dehydration.

 What Parrot Health Problems Can Sugarcane Cause?

 While sugarcane is an overall healthy treat, it’s not without its issues.
 We’ve established that sugarcane should only be given as an occasional treat, and these are the reasons why:

 Even though cane sugar is one of the healthiest types of sugar, it’s still addictive.
 Parrots are notorious for becoming addicted to junk food and will reject more nutritious foods in favor of tastier treats.